 What We Do…

-The Department of Community Services provides vision, leadership, and programmatic support to Orthodox communities and congregations throughout North America.
+The Department of Community Engagement provides vision, leadership, and programmatic support to Orthodox communities and congregations throughout North America.
 Our goal is to strengthen our communities, member congregations, and their constituencies, by providing religious, educational, social, and cultural programming on relevant and timely issues that impact upon the lives of individuals and families.
 We are readily available to provide an array of programming, design and promotional services to implement cohesive and successful programs or give support and guidance to help communities present their own events.

 New!
 Check us out on Youtube! www.youtube.com/user/OUCommunityServices

 The former Assistant Director of OU West Coast, Rabbi Adir Posy was recently appointed to OU Regional Director of Western States.
 The region includes Texas through Alberta, Canada and as far east as Missouri.
 Rabbi Posy, who also serves as Associate Rabbi at Beth Jacob Congregation in Los Angeles, is a father of six and is keenly interested in the intersection of medicine and Halacha and the construction of community eruvin.

 Director, OU West Coast

 Rabbi Alan Kalinsky serves as both a mentor to rabbis and a liaison to Orthodox Union member congregations on the west coast.
 In addition to his organizational and administrative work with the OU, Rabbi Kalinsky has served as a Rabbinic Field Representative for the OU Kashrut Division for more than 30 years.